XMRto/aeonto-api-docs/docs/source/index.rst

 ..     :target: https://aeon.to
 ..     :alt: AEON.to logo

-This is the API documentation for XMR.to_, which is a service that allows users to pay any bitcoin address anonymously using Aeon_.
+This is the API documentation for AEON.to_, which is a service that allows users to pay any bitcoin address anonymously using Aeon_.